Even the most well-maintained concrete slab patios, driveways and garage floors suffer the accidental stain.

 Securely tape plastic wrap over the paste and let sit for 24-48 hours.

-As the paste dries, it will lift the stain.
+As the paste dries, it will lift the berry stain from the concrete.

 You may need to repeat this a few times to achieve victory.